 The Gardens, originally designed by the celebrated Elizabethan architect Robert Smythson, have an ancient feeling to them.
 Beautifully carved edging stones are softened by colour-filled herbaceous planting and interlaced with walkways, lawns and topiary.

-Recently, Arne Maynard, the Chelsea Award winning Garden Designer, was commissioned to redesign the Fountain and Bowling Green Terraces.
-Taking inspiration from Haddon’s tapestries, as well as the Elizabethans’ love of plants, Arne has created a deeply romantic garden experience that captures the spirit of the Hall.
-He has created a paradise of wildflower meadow borders punctuated with Hornbeam and Beech topiary; a knot garden that frames jewel plants introduced by Elizabethan explorers; and has broadened and updated the borders.
+Arne Maynard, an internationally celebrated garden designer, was commissioned to redesign the Fountain and Bowling Green Terraces.
+Taking inspiration from Haddon’s tapestries, as well as the Elizabethans’ love of plants, Arne has created a deeply romantic garden experience that captures the spirit of the Hall and breathes new life into its unique gardens.
+He has created a paradise of wildflower meadow borders punctuated with hornbeam and beech topiary; a knot garden that frames jewel-like plants introduced by Elizabethan explorers; and has broadened and updated the borders, incorporating a wonderful palette of roses as well as plants used by the Elizabethans for natural dyes, remedies and tinctures.